devops-works/slowql/cmd/slowql-digest/README.md

 - [ ] Percona-db
 - [X] Percona-cluster

-**Note:** `slowql-digest` relies heavily on the `slowql` package, so if a database is missing in the package, it will not be present in the replayer.
+**Note:** `slowql-digest` relies heavily on the `slowql` package, so if a database is missing in the package, it will not be present in the digester.

 ## License